Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 ### Code

 Besides the Code Institute Walkthrough projects, I often consulted stackoverflow.com and w3schools.com for tips.

+Thanks also to my Code Institute Mentor Adegbenga Adeye for all the useful input.

 The Google Calendar API documentation provided the necessary knowledge for writing the code in /assets/js/export-schedule.js.
 Especially the following two examples helped greatly:
 - [JavaScript implementation of the API](https://developers.google.com/calendar/quickstart/js)